mjerrar/duo_vio/README.md

 catkin_make
 ```

-## Installing on embedded devices
+## Compiling for embedded devices
-An optimized version is provided for ARM Cortex devices.
+A version of the algorithm optimized for ARM Cortex-A devices is provided.
 To build this optimized version, open the `CMakeLists.txt` of this package and uncomment the line:
 ```cmake
 set(CORTEX 1)
 ```